key4hep/k4MLJetTagger/README.md

 So generally speaking, if the input to the network changes. *This* network implemented was trained on CLD full simulation at 240 GeV (`/eos/experiment/fcc/prod/fcc/ee/test_spring2024/240gev/Hbb/CLD_o2_v05/rec/`).
 Check out the performance in this [publication](https://repository.cern/records/4pcr6-r0d06).

+## Open problems / further work

+The magnetic field $B$ of the detector is needed at one point to calculate the helix parameters of the tracks with respect to the primary vertex.
+The magnetic field is hard coded at the moment.
+It would be possible to retrieve it from the detector geometry (code already added, see the `Helper` file) but therefore one must load the detector in the steering file, e.g. like [this](https://github.com/key4hep/CLDConfig/blob/ae99dbed8e34390036e29ca09897dc0ed7759030/CLDConfig/CLDReconstruction.py#L61-L66).
+As we use the v05 version of CLD at the moment, loading the detector is slow and not worth it to only set $Bz=2.0$ (in my opinion).
+With a newer detector version (e.g. v07) this might be worth investigating.

 ## Further links: